Ein schöner Tag

-Ein schöner Tag (English: A beautiful day) is the first single from the 2001 Schiller gold album Weltreise with vocals by German singer Isgaard and spoken word passages by German actress and voice actress Franziska Pigulla (* 6 May 1965), who became famous in the German-speaking countries as a narrator of countless documentaries and as the voice of FBI Special Agent Dana Scully from The X-Files.
+Ein schöner Tag (English: A beautiful day) is the first single from Schiller's 2001 album Weltreise with vocals by German singer Isgaard and spoken word passages by German actress and voice actress Franziska Pigulla (* 6 May 1965), who became famous in the German-speaking countries as a narrator of countless documentaries and as the voice of FBI Special Agent Dana Scully from The X-Files.
 The song is titled internationally as "A Beautiful Day".
 The trance music single was officially released on 5 September 2000 in Germany and was peaking at number 40 on German Singles Chart in 2000 and at number 91 in Switzerland.
 The cover art work shows a graphic of the sun.

 The styles of the song and of the music video of Ein schöner Tag are very close to the previous single Ruhe.
 The vocals by Isgaard are a sample of the theme "Un bel dì vedremo" from the opera "Madame Butterfly" by Giacomo Puccini.
 The spoken words by Pigulla are:

 Translation from German: "A beautiful day - when it comes to an end, nothing is as it was."

 In 2003 English soprano Sarah Brightman released a cover version of "A Beautiful Day" on her album Harem as "It's a Beautiful Day".
 In 2014 Schiller released a new version of the song called Un Bel Di / Ein schöner Tag.
 It features vocals by the Russian singer Eva Mali and the London Symphony Orchestra.
 The song will be included on Opus - White Album and had its premiere in the Schiller Lounge on German Klassik Radio.